M-o-a-T/etcd-tree/doc/tutorial.rst

 There are three ways to read the initial object tree:

 * One call per etcd directory.
 This is the default.
+It's safe but will take some time if your tree is large(ish).

 * All at once.
 Use ``.tree(…, immediate=True)``.
 Do this if your subtree isn't too large.

-* Later.
+* On demand.
 Data which haven't been accessed yet are replaced with an ``EtcAwaiter`` placeholder.

   .. code:: python